What to Look For When Hiring a Sitter for a Child with Special Needs

 When you’re ready to start looking, don’t feel like you have to go it alone: There are plenty of professional resources out there to help inform and educate you on what it takes to be a sitter for a child with different needs, and to connect you with professionals in your area.

 - Places like Understood.org, ARCH National Respite Network and Resource Center, the American Autism Association, United Cerebral Palsy, and local chapters of The Arc and Easter Seals all provide a wealth of specialized knowledge and research on a range of special needs scenarios and care options.
+Also there's an abundance of information on child diagnosis here.

 - Sites like Care.com and SitterCity.com are referral services that can connect you with sitters in your area who match your search criteria—such as special certifications or prior experience caring for a child with disabilities.